fjmiller/HomeAssistant/Battery_Sensor/README.md

   * None

 ## Install Process
   * Copy the yaml from sensors.yaml and place it in your configuration.yaml file under the sensors: heading.
-This will create 2 entities, sensor.low_battery_entities and sensor.low_battery_warning.
+This will create sensor.low_battery_entities.
+The state will be the number of entities in error state with an attribute of entities, a comma delimited list of the entity_id's.

+  * Copy the automations.yaml and place it in your automations.ayaml.
+This will control the frequence the sensor will check each device.

   * configure group.exclude_from_battery for entities that this process should disregard.
   ```
   exclude_from_battery: